Jollyhrothgar/flask_blog_demo/README.md

 of the app and to add functions to the app when the context requires it.

 ### Flask Libraries

+#### Unit Tests Library

+Flask builds in a test-server which we can use to unit-test our app.
+To run our unit tests, we need to install the app in the python environment.
+We use `pytest` and `coverage`.

 #### Flask app functions